ShopFiberOptic Blog

 Step-by-step procedure for measuring fiber attenuation in dB/km using the cutback method, insertion loss method, and OTDR method.
 Best practices for SM and MM fiber characterization.

-How to Perform a Fusion Splice Step by Step
+How to Perform a Fusion Splice: Step-by-Step Field Guide

 Step-by-step guide to setting up a stable, clean, and efficient fiber splicing table in the field.
 Layout, tools, lighting, power, and workflow tips for FTTH techs.